RHESSys/RHESSys/util/params/README.txt

 currently available: insertParams.py, searchParams.py,
 deleteParams.py.
-For convenience, the BASH scripts inserParams.sh, searchParams.sh and deleteParams.sh can be used to call the corresponsing Python script.
+For convenience, the BASH scripts inserParams.sh, searchParams.sh and deleteParams.sh can be used to call the corresponding Python script.

 Initial database creation and population
 ----------------------------------------
-In order to create the params.sqlite database for the first time, run the script createParamDB.sh, or simply copy the file empty-params.sqlite
+In order to create the params.sqlite database for the first time, run the script createParamDB.sh.

 The insertParams.py script is used to read parameters from a definition file (.def) and enter them into the database.